davebraze/OtoP-2/readme.md

    tasklist.txt:

    ```
-   sh genTasklist.sh NUMRUN WORKDIREC ITER REP SAMP MET VTHRES RECVEC
+   sh genTasklist.sh NUMRUN WORKDIREC ITER REP PTOP ITERPtoP REPPtoP SAMP MET VTHRES RECVEC
    ```

-   * NUMRUN: total number of runs;
+   * NUMRUN: total number of runs.
+This argument must be given;

    * WORKDIREC: working directory of the code.
-Once the code is running, subfolders will be created here for storing results;
+Once the code is running, subfolders will be created here for storing results.
+This argument must be given;

-   * The other parameters are the same as in running the model using exe or script file.
+   * The other arguments are the same as in running the model using exe or script file, and they ar all optional.

 4. run the results via SimpleQueue